LLNL/pLiner/README.md

 ## Requirements to use pLiner
 - pLiner is implemented as a clang tool.
 Installing clang/LLVM compiler is a prerequisite to use pLiner.
 So far, we have tested pLiner on clang/LLVM 9.0.0.
+- pLiner uses [nlohmann::json](https://github.com/nlohmann/json) to parse json files in C/C++.
+It is required to be installed (`json.hpp` is in the header search path of clang/gcc) before using pLiner.
 - So far pLiner only supports C/C++.

 ## Building